-You want your hair system to be as realistic and natural as possible, and if that includes shortening your style or showing some graying, your stylist will strive to make your hair system as age appropriate as you desire, matching it to your facial shape and skin tone.
+You want your hair system to be as realistic and natural as possible, and if that includes shortening your style or showing some graying, your stylist will strive to make your hair system as age-appropriate as you desire, matching it to your facial shape and skin tone.
 For men, lessening the amount of hair to match any overall thinning or pattern baldness around the system may also be appropriate as you age.

 Q. Are hair systems for men different from those for women?

-All hair systems contain a base material, hair and a means of attachment.
-Each is created and styled depending on a person’s specific hair loss situation, lifestyle needs and budget considerations.
+All hair systems contain a base material, hair, and a means of attachment.
+Each is created and styled depending on a person’s specific hair loss situation, lifestyle needs, and budget considerations.

 Q. I have long, thinning hair.
 Do I have to cut it all off to wear a hair system?

 No, your stylist can work with your long hair, even combining it with your new hair system.
-When wearing a full hair replacement, or wig, you may find it cleaner, easier to care for and more comfortable to keep your remaining hair cut short.
+When wearing a full hair replacement, or wig, you may find it cleaner, easier to care for, and more comfortable to keep your remaining hair cut short.
 But if you’re uneasy about it, your stylist can work with you and your hair to find which way makes you feel best.

 Q. Are there any considerations I should be aware of if I wear a hair system?

-Aside from your lifestyle loosening your hair system, keeping up with maintenance and following all directions, you need to keep track of any medications your are taking, since some can cause adverse reactions to certain adhesives.
+Aside from your lifestyle loosening your hair system, keeping up with maintenance, and following all directions, you need to keep track of any medications you are taking, since some can cause adverse reactions to certain adhesives.
 If you experience irritation or a reaction to your adhesive, alert your hair replacement professional, who can suggest an alternative means of attachment.
 Another consideration is not to neglect a scalp check for any changes to moles or other signs of skin cancer.
 If you spend a lot of time outdoors or in the sun, cover your head and hair system with a hat to protect against sunburn and overexposure to the sun, which can lead to skin cancer and also an eventual discoloring or fading of your hair system.

 Q. Can I have the kind of hair system that is removed at night, or does it have to be attached for a month or more at a time?